nthnn/Jessy-OS/README.md

 1. Make a GNU's `wget`-like command.
 2. Bluetooth Low Energy (BLE) functionality and terminal command.
-3. Port any other tiny programming/scripting language other than Duktape's JavaScript.
 4. Scheduling and auto-run tasks on boot-up.
 5. Improve the available APIs on the JavaScript Duktape VM.
-6. Design a customized PCB.

 ## Known Bugs